-Looking for a treatment for hereditary Huntington's disease , a research team of the at the Berlin Max Delbrück Center demonstrates criminological serendipity.
+Looking for a treatment for hereditary Huntington's disease , a research team at the Berlin Max Delbrück Center demonstrates criminological serendipity.

 A research team at the Max Delbrück Center for Molecular Medicine (MDC) in Berlin recently demonstrated their remarkable flair for molecular medicine.
 Their topic: the hereditary disease Chorea Huntington.
 Commonly known as St Vitus’s dance, the disease leads to motor disorders, dementia and premature death.
 At its core is a mutated gene that jumbles up the blueprint of the protein huntingtin.
 As a result, this develops so excessively that it clumps and damages nerve cells in the cerebrum.
 It is still not known how to counteract this development.
 However, proteins fortunately do not act alone – each one is a component in a network full of interdependencies.
 The Berlin research scientists posed the question – is there, among the proteins that are related to huntingtin, one that is capable of competing with the invasive co-protein?